LionelBeato/capybaras/week-1/day-5/OVERVIEW.md

 ## Errata

-- I mentioned the difference between the datatypes `double` and `float` and may have confused the the byte values. `double` occupies 8 bytes and `float` occupies only 4 bytes.
+- I mentioned the difference between the datatypes `double` and `float` and may have confused the byte values. `double` occupies 8 bytes and `float` occupies only 4 bytes.

 ## Quote of the Day